Local Authority Housing Grant Scheme (LAHG)

 Continuous Market Engagement (CME)

-Further to our calls for Expression of Interest from registered providers to London Borough of Tower Hamlets Affordable Housing Grants scheme, we are pleased to announce that we have now entered into Continuous Market Engagement in order to allocate the remaining £2.5 million LAHG, athough there is an opportunity for this figure to increase.
+Further to our calls for Expression of Interest from Registered Providers to London Borough of Tower Hamlets Affordable Housing Grants scheme, we are pleased to announce that we have now entered into a period of Continuous Market Engagement in order to allocate an additional £5m in LAHG.

 - The scheme is open to active registered providers working in the borough with a local management presence and signed up to the Common Housing Register

-- The funding only relates to the rented element of schemes, and does note include intermediate units
+- The funding only relates to the rented element of schemes, and does not include intermediate units

 - The programme covers, for example; new build acquisition and works; acquisitions (providing these are not in current use as affordable housing) and; conversions from market to affordable rent